robsonbittencourt/hubot.js/README.md

 # Show the help with available commands
 $ hubot help

-# Saves the required settings These settings are stored, so you just need to do them once.
-But if necessary can make them again.
+# Saves the required settings.
+These settings are stored, so you just need to do them once.
+# But if necessary can make them again.
 $ hubot configure -t botToken -n botName

 # Start the hubot.
 To use this command, the settings have already been made.